Hinata Miyazawa

 Hinata Miyazawa (宮澤 ひなた, Miyazawa Hinata) is a Japanese professional footballer who plays as a midfielder for Women's Super League club Manchester United and the Japan national team.

-Miyazawa won the Golden Boot at the 2023 FIFA Women's World Cup as the tournament's top scorer.
+Miyazawa won the Golden Boot at the 2023 FIFA World Cup as the tournament's top scorer.

 Early life

 Miyazawa was born in Minamiashigara on 28 November 1999.
 She was introduced to football at the age of three by her older brother, Keita.

 Club career

+Tokyo Verdy Beleza

 After graduating from high school, Miyazawa joined Tokyo Verdy Beleza in 2018.
 She received the Best Young Player Award in the 2018 Nadeshiko League season.

+Mynavi Sendai

 She transferred to Mynavi Sendai before the start of the inaugural WE League season in 2021.

+Manchester United

-On 6 September 2023, Miyazawa signed for Manchester United.
-On 7 September, she was nominated as one of 30 candidates for the Women's Ballon d'Or Féminin.
-She earned her first start for United in the match against Leicester City on matchday 3, and recorded her first assist in the match against West Ham United on matchday 6.
+On 6 September 2023, Miyazawa signed for Women's Super League club Manchester United.
+On 7 September, she was nominated as one of 30 candidates for the Women's Ballon d'Or.
+She earned her first start for Man United in the match against Leicester City on matchday 3, and recorded her first assist in the match against West Ham United on matchday 6.
 On 26 November, she scored her first goal for the club, opening the scoring in the 5th minute of the second half against Bristol City.

+Over the course of the 2024–25 season, Hinata excelled in a deep-lying midfield role and became a regular United starter, starting 13 league matches compared to six in her first season.
+She was a key figure in midfield in 2024–25 as Man Utd finished third in the league and secured a Champions League qualification spot.

+On 28 December 2025, Hinata renewed her contract with Man United until the summer of 2029.
+At the time of her contract renewal, she had started all 22 matches United had played up to that point in all competitions in the 2025–26 season.